djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 Stationarity allows us to combine information from many pairs of locations.

-If two pairs of observations have the same separation, a stationary model treats them as having the same covariance structure even if the pairs occur in different parts of the map.
+If two pairs of observations have the same separation, a stationary model assigns them the same covariance structure even when they occur in different parts of the map.

 For example, under stationarity: